The Goose Steps Out: Reception

+The Monthly Film Bulletin wrote: "There are a number of opportunities in this film for Will Hay to display his talents both as a schoolmaster (but in Nazi uniform) and as a cheerful bungler.
+His stooge, Charles Hawtrey, is with him, and Frank Pettingell, Julien Mitchell and Peter Ustinov nobly aid and abet him.
+The film is inclined to be patchy, but is reasonably good fast fun all the same."

+Kine Weekly wrote: "Will Hay works hard in a dual role, but the humour depends largely upon familiar slapstick situations."

-Sunday Times August 30, 1942 by Dilys Powell "The Goose Steps Out gives us Will Hay as a British Agent lecturing to the German espionage class on British pronunciation and the life of the pub.
+In the Sunday Times Dilys Powell wrote: "The Goose Steps Out gives us Will Hay as a British Agent lecturing to the German espionage class on British pronunciation and the life of the pub.
 This is good Will Hay and so is the attempted theft from the gas bomb laboratory: the slapstick in the plane I found more monotonous and less convivial.